Minnesota's College Immunization Law

 Minnesota law (M.S.
 135A.14) requires all students born after Dec.
-31, 1956 who enroll in a Minnesota college to be immunized against diphtheria, tetanus, measles, mumps, and rubella.
+31, 1956 who enroll in a Minnesota college to be immunized against tetanus, diphtheria, measles, mumps, and rubella.
+To be compliant, ALL incoming students are REQUIRED to submit the date of immunization against tetanus and diphtheria (Td or Tdap; must be within last 10 years) and measles, mumps, rubella (MMR; must be given after first birthday).
 This law allows for some exemptions.
 Please refer to the MyHealth page for more details and instructions on how to complete the required Vaccination History Form or the appropriate exemption form.

 Additional requirements for HEALTH SCIENCE MAJORS

 Immunization for hepatitis and meningitis: Minnesota law requires colleges to provide information on transmission, treatment, and prevention of hepatitis A, B, C, and meningococcal disease.
 The meningitis vaccine is strongly recommended for all students living on campus.
 Hepatitis A & B and the varicella vaccine (if you have not had chicken pox) are also recommended.

 Immunizations can be billed to your health insurance or charged to your student account.